 The airborne GPS receiver (Topcon Legacy-E, L1-L2-GLONASS) was employed on these flights and collected time-tagged (dual frequency) satellite carrier phase data simultaneously with the ground station receivers.
-Twenty-four hours after each flight the raw GPS data from the base stations was downloaded from the NGS server with the rapid ephemeris file for that flight date.
 Novatel's Waypoint Software (GrafNav) was used in the Kinematic GPS Post Processing.
-Since October 2005, RC&A has used versions 7.6 through 7.8 of GrafNav, which uses an approach in that it scans the entire raw dataset and determines the best section of the dataset to solve the integer ambiguities.
-The program then solves the remainder of the dataset and re-computes the ambiguities (example, loss of lock) and computes the Forward and Backward solution and combines these two to provide an optimal solution.
+Since October 2005, RC&A has used versions 7.6 to 7.8 of GrafNav.
+GrafNav uses an approach in that it scans the entire raw dataset and determines the best section of the dataset to solve the integer ambiguities.
+The program then solves the remainder of the dataset and re-computes the ambiguities (example, loss of lock).
+This software computes the Forward and Backward solution and combines these two solutions to provide an optimal solution.
+The resulting values are accurate photo coordinates, in Easting, Northing and Height exported to Universal Transverse Mercator (UTM) Zone 18 projection.
+All photo elevations are computed relative to the base station coordinates and GEOID03 is applied to arrive at NAVD88 values.

 Ground control survey data files were downloaded from the GPS receivers and converted to a RINEX format.
-Metro used Trimble Geomatics Office, version 1.01, to perform preliminary processing of the collected GPS data and to perform reviews by comparing the antenna heights, antenna types and start and end times to the field GPS.
-Metro performed the final data reduction and computation of final coordinates through the NGS online GPS processing tool OPUS.
+Metro Inc. used Trimble Geomatics Office (version 1.01) to perform preliminary processing of the collected GPS data.
+The data imported into Trimble Geomatics Office (ver.
+1.01) was reviewed by comparing the antenna heights, antenna types and start and end times to the field GPS.
+Metro Engineering & Surveying Co., Inc. performed the final data reduction and computation of final coordinates through the NGS online GPS processing tool, OPUS.
+The RINEX files were then uploaded to OPUS.
+Each data file submitted was processed using the three (3) nearest CORS sites as selected by OPUS.